rasmartins/typemux/docs/CONTRIBUTING.md

-# Contributing to TypeMux
+# Contributing to TypeMUX

-Thank you for your interest in contributing to TypeMux!
+Thank you for your interest in contributing to TypeMUX!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct